-This post on Forget Your Life Plan was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Forget Your Life Plan was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Has your life plan gone the way you wanted?
 I know mine hasn’t.
 During my senior year of high school, I began thinking about what I wanted to do as a career as I started applying to colleges.
 It was at this time that I created a vision for my life.
 I would major in finance at a top undergraduate program, learn how to “solve” the stock market through a secret formula, start a hedge fund in order to make millions by age 30, and then use my accumulated wealth to start my own non-profit helping underprivileged high school students live their dreams out just like I had.

 While I was fortunate enough to go to a top business program at the University of Michigan, I am sorry to tell you that is as far as I have gotten and will ever get to fulfilling this plan of mine.
 I’m sure it comes as no surprise that I was not able to “solve” the stock market.
 It’s pretty much impossible.
 However, what I didn’t see coming was my lack of interest in trying.
 After have a couple finance internships and taking some classes in college, I realized I had no passion for the field.
 Just like that, my life plan was out the window.

 Ok, I know what you’re thinking.
 Of course your plan didn’t work out, Jeffrey.
 First off, it was completely unrealistic.
 Second, who decides their dream job without even knowing for sure that is what they are interested in?
 I’ll admit, those are a couple very valid points.
 You got me, I’m a dreamer what can I say.
 At the same time, I have yet to meet somebody whose life has gone exactly according to their plan, no matter how realistic or thought out it was.